jenselg/obfs/README.md

     console.log(obj.key)

     Asynchronously:
-    obj.key.then((value) => { console.log(value) }) // async must be set to true in instance options
+    obj.key.then((value) => { console.log(value) })
+    - async must be set to true in instance options

 ##### Delete / update data:

-    - Set the obj.key to undefined, null, or set to other data to delete or replace the data stored in the filesystem
+    - set the obj.key to undefined, null, or set to other data to delete or replace the data stored in the filesystem

     obj.key = undefined // folders / files deleted from filesystem, and returns undefined
     obj.key = '' // key.data with '' value created and other files / folders with the same key name deleted, returns ''